Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - In the same chat window, type the following:

     ```bash
-    @workspace what technology is used to style the frontend and explain me the core basics of this technology.
+    @workspace what technology is used to style the frontend and explain the core basics of this technology.
     ```

 - GitHub Copilot will provide a summary about `Tailwind CSS`, a utility-first CSS framework that provides a set of utility classes to style the frontend application.
 This is a very popular CSS framework that is used to style components from scratch, for example for a custom design system.